Everyone knows that getting physical activity in is important but the idea of going to the gym stops many from even beginning an exercise regime.

 But I enjoy cardio more than I enjoy strength training.
 Can’t I just focus on one type of exercise?

 While certainly, any exercise is better than none, there’s a reason why it’s recommended you get both strength and cardio training.
-While cardio training, as the name implies, is critical to your cardiovascular health, strength training comes with important benefits of its own.
+While cardio training (whether jogging outside or on a cardio machine), as the name implies, is critical to your cardiovascular health, strength training comes with important benefits of its own.

 What is a home gym system?
 And how does it differ from something like a treadmill?

-While there’s no doubt that a treadmill can help you reach some of your fitness goals, a home gym system is focused on resistance training.
+While there’s no doubt that a treadmill can help you reach some of your workout and fitness goal items, a home gym system is focused on resistance training and aims to replace multiple pieces of gym equipment.

-The reason this is important is because, unlike with aerobic exercise, where you technically only need a pair of sneakers, resistance training requires at very least free weights.
+The reason this is important is because, unlike with aerobic exercise, where you technically only need a pair of sneakers, resistance training requires at very least free weights, ideally a weight stack.
 Even consistent exercisers may not get the resistant training they need if they opt to exercise at home.

 A home gym system typically consists of strength training equipment that provides a mini gym experience right at home.
 Often, these are multipurpose machines that work for different muscle groups.